-- 8. Under the system the baseline index score detailed above would be adjusted on a case by case basis when a school permanently excludes a student or admits a pupil via Secondary IYFAP.
-Successful managed moves would also be credited as will other IYFAP categories. - 9.
+- 9. Under the system the baseline index score detailed above would be adjusted on a case by case basis when a school permanently excludes a student or admits a pupil via Secondary IYFAP.
+Successful managed moves would also be credited as will other IYFAP categories. - 10.
 The figure is added or subtracted to the index score identified above to determine the relevant school score and ranked position at any given point during the school year as follows: - a.
 A nominal value of 20 points will be subtracted to the baseline index score when a school permanently excludes a pupil. - b.
 A nominal value of 20 points will be added to the baseline weighting index score when a school admits a pupil via Secondary IYFAP. - c.
-Successful Managed Moves will be added a nominal value of 10 points. - d.
+Successful Managed Moves will be added a nominal value of 10 points.

+- d.
 Other categories, for example accepted Section 3.10 referrals will be added a nominal value of 10 points. - e.
-The nominal values will be adjusted in proportion to the size of the school, so that larger schools (where each pupil makes up a smaller percentage of the overall cohort) will have less than 20 points added/subtracted for each pupil, and smaller schools will have more than 20 points added/subtracted for each pupil. - 10.
-The information and live scores and ranking for all relevant school will be available at all Secondary IYFAP meetings and will be updated after each individual decision. - 11.
-At the start of each academic year the previous five years data will be included, starting from September 2019.
+The nominal values will be adjusted in proportion to the size of the school, so that larger schools (where each pupil makes up a smaller percentage of the overall cohort) will have less than 20 points added/subtracted for each pupil, and smaller schools will have more than 20 points added/subtracted for each pupil. - 11.
+The information and live scores and ranking for all relevant school will be available at all Secondary IYFAP meetings and will be updated after each individual decision. - 12.
+At the start of each academic year the previous five years data will be included and the previous years, year 11 data will be deleted. - 13.
+Schools which do not admit a pupil by the end of the following full half term will have their credits removed:- e.g. the allocated school will have the remainder of the half term in which the pupil was allocated and the full following half term.